 If you’re in let only accommodation and your landlord is local, you might be lucky enough to be able to borrow a set from him or her.

-For all managed properties, we hold a set of keys on site, so we can borrow our set (a refundable deposit of £50 will be required)
+For all managed properties, we hold a set of keys on site, so we can lend you our set (a refundable deposit of £50 will be required)

 Of course, there can be times when you need keys and our office is shut or your landlord is unavailable to supply them.
 In such cases, you will be responsible for arranging and paying for a lock change, plus additional sets of keys for us and/or the landlord.